ChristosBitas/E-Learning-Web-App-wtih-digital-assistant/README.md

 Backend:  Java (version 21.0.4) with framework Springboot and JWT authentication with password encryption (Intelij Ultimate IDEA).

-Database: PostgreSQL, The name of the database is elearningwebapp (Pgadmin4).
+Database: PostgreSQL, the name of the database is elearningwebapp (Pgadmin4).

 Digital assistant: Botpress platform.